 Items of community equipment are available for people who live in Trafford and who need practical help due to physical or learning disabilities, frailty or illness.
 These can sometimes be all that is needed to help you to maintain your independence and quality of life.

-If you believe you need an assessment for equipment or home adaptations your first step is to contact the Equipment and Adaptations Advice Line based at the One Stop Resource Centre.
+If you believe you need an assessment for equipment or home adaptations your first step is to contact the One Stop Resource Centre.

 There is also a range of other private equipment and adaptations services in Trafford.

-- By hospital staff on behalf of their patients who are in need of a wheelchair on a short term basis.
+- Hospital staff on behalf of their patients who are in need of a wheelchair on a short term basis.

 - By GPs on behalf of patients waiting for an assessment by the Specialised Ability Centre.
 This request will go via the One Stop Resource Centre.